geometryprocessing/json-spec-engine/README.md

 ### "type": "list"

 The entry must be a list.
-Optionally, it is possible to restrict the lenght of the list.
+Optionally, it is possible to restrict the length of the list.

 Optional parameters:
 * min: minimal size